gloriali/HirstLab/FetalBrain/Summary/Figures.md

 ### Supplemental 4: Venn diagram of differential expressed genes between MZ and between GW

-* Venn diagrame of No. of differential expressed genes between MZ twins in different cell types (a), and between different gestational weeks (b).
+* Venn diagrame of No. of differential expressed genes between MZ twins in different cell types (A), and between different gestational weeks (B).

 ![](./Figures_files/figure-html/Venn_DE-1.png)